swag31415/MiscServer/readme.md

 # MiscServer
-A heroku server that runs all the various things I might need a server for
+A Render server that runs all the various things I might need a server for

 ## Usage
 Run with node